nrybowski/DUNE/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: https://github.com/nrybowski/dune/blob/master/LICENSE

-> **WARNING**: This README is still in construction.
+> **WARNING**: This README is still heavily in construction.

 # Distributed Micro Network Emulation (DµNE) Framework

-Orchestrate your emulated networking experiments in a breeze.
+> Orchestrate your emulated networking experiments in a breeze.

-> Framework allowing distributed emulation of large networks with micro overhead.
+`DUNE` is a framework that simplifies the orchestration of distributed emulation of large networks with micro overhead.

 ## Features